MayankSandh/MineSweeperCricket/README.md

-# MineSweeperCricket
+# MineSweeper_Cricket
- A fun game of Minesweeper mixed with rules of cricket
+  A HTML-CSS-JS based project for CS104 Course.